ACCOUNTS AND PASSWORDS

 The REDCap project at the University of Chicago is hosted and managed by the Center for Research Informatics and funded by the Biological Sciences Division and by the Institute for Translational Medicine, CTSA grant number UL1 TR000430 from the National Institutes of Health.

 The Center for Research Informatics at the University of Chicago Biological Sciences offers the use of REDCap (Research Electronic Data Capture) as a central location for data processing and management.
 REDCap was developed by Vanderbilt University, with collaboration from a consortium of institutional partners, as a toolset and workflow methodology for electronic collection and management of research and clinical trial data.
 REDCap is a secure, web-based application that is flexible enough to be used for a variety of types of research.
 REDCap provides an intuitive user interface that streamlines project development and improves data entry through real-time validation rules (with automated data type and range checks).
 REDCap also provides easy data manipulation (with audit trails for reporting, monitoring and querying patient records) and an automated export mechanism to common statistical packages (SPSS, SAS, Stata, R/S-Plus).
 In addition to traditional data capture functionality, REDCap’s survey capabilities are a powerful tool for building and managing online surveys.
 The research team can create and design surveys in a web browser and engage potential respondents using a variety of notification methods.
 All data collection projects rely on a thorough, study-specific data dictionary, defined by all members of the research team in an iterative, self-documenting process.
 This iterative development and testing process results in a well-planned and individualized data collection strategy.
-As for security, REDCap VM servers are housed in the Kenwood Data Center on the campus of the University of Chicago, and all web-based information transmission is encrypted.
-REDCap was developed specifically around HIPAA-Security guidelines and is recommended to university researchers by both our Privacy Office and Institutional Review Board.
-Access to the system requires an University of Chicago user account with external users supported using University sponsored accounts.
-More information about the consortium and system security can be found at http://www.projectredcap.org.
+REDCap was developed specifically around HIPAA-Security guidelines and is recommended to University researchers by both our Privacy Office and Institutional Review Board.
+Access to the system requires an University of Chicago account (BSDAD or UCHAD) with external users supported using University sponsored accounts.
+As for data security, all web-based information transmission is encrypted and data is stored on VM servers.
+The servers are housed in the energy-efficient, state-of-the-art Kenwood Data Center at 6045 S. Kenwood Avenue on the University of Chicago campus.
+This new, 4600-square-foot data center was designed with redundancy in mind and has been tested to withstand extended power outages without system or service interruption.
+Servers are physically secure in this continuously staffed (by ITS) and monitored facility and are protected by an enterprise grade firewalls (Palo Alto).
+The Kenwood datacenter is equipped to house systems that may fall under certain federal guidelines, including the Health Insurance Portability and Accountability Act (HIPAA) and the Federal Information Security Management Act (FISMA), making the CRI’s resources essential for researchers who work with protected health information.
+Access to the storage system from outside the University of Chicago Campus network is only allowed through the CISCO AnyConnect Secure Mobility Client (VPN software).
+Access to the data is managed via Active Directory groups using the Biomedical Sciences Division Active Directory (BSDAD).
+More information about REDCap can be found at http://www.projectredcap.org.

 Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Chicago(1).
 REDCap (Research Electronic Data Capture) is a secure, web-based application designed to support data capture for research studies, providing: 1) an intuitive interface for validated data entry; 2) audit trails for tracking data manipulation and export procedures; 3) automated export procedures for seamless data downloads to common statistical packages; and 4) procedures for importing data from external sources.